Ganon's Castle Walkthrough

 Song of Time

-The first Silver Rupee is high up.
-Play the "Song of Time" to make a Time Block appear under the Rupee, then get on the block to collect it.
+Play the "Song of Time" to create a Time Block beneath the high Silver Rupee, then climb onto it to collect the Rupee.

 Move Around with the Hover Boots